glorialulu/TSNet/docs/examples.rst

 Example 3 - Burst and leak
 ---------------------------

-This example reveals how wmoc simulate pipe bursts and leaks.This example network is shown below in :numref:`tnet3`.
+This example reveals how tsnet simulate pipe bursts and leaks.This example network is shown below in :numref:`tnet3`.
 It comprises 168 pipes, 126 junctions, 8 valve, two pumps, one reservoir, and two tanks.
 The runtime is around 7 minutes for a transient simulation of :math:`20s` with a time